DonAdam2/webpack-react-boilerplate/README.md

 ### `yarn test:coverage`

 Runs all tests in order to get the code coverage.
 Our goal is to have at least 80 90 %.

+### `yarn docs`

+Scans all project for jsdoc comments and generates HTML documentation files (will be hosted in /docs).
+- Read this [blog](https://www.inkoop.io/blog/a-guide-to-js-docs-for-react-js/) for reference.